FADOS XI Advanced VI Analyzer

 About FADOS XI Advanced VI Analyzer

-The FADOS XI Advanced VI Analyzer is the latest and most capable circuit board diagnostic system from CBT Electronic (ProT Ar-Ge), building on the proven FADOS9F1 platform with two breakthrough capabilities: a non-contact short circuit detection sensor and step-by-step frequency scanning with 3D VI curve visualisation.
+The FADOS XI Advanced VI Analyzer is the latest and most capable circuit board diagnostic system from ProT Ar-Ge, building on the proven FADOS 9F1 platform with two breakthrough capabilities: a non-contact short circuit detection sensor and step-by-step frequency scanning with 3D VI curve visualisation.

 FADOS stands for FAult Detector OScilloscope, a multi-functional instrument that combines VI curve tracing, oscilloscope, DC power supply, IR thermal sensor, equivalent circuit diagram generation, and component value measurement into a single portable device.
 The FADOS XI adds short-circuit tracing and frequency-domain analysis to this already-comprehensive toolkit.